NYC mayor won't say if he backs police commissioner under an investigative cloud

 The most recent seizures appear to be separate from the investigation that led federal agents to take the mayor’s phones in November, which centered at least in part on an inquiry seeking information about the mayor’s overseas travel and potential connections to the Turkish government, according to a person familiar with the matter who requested anonymity because they were not authorized to discuss the investigations.

 No one has been accused of a crime in connection with any of the federal investigations.
-Both the FBI and the U.S. attorney’s office in Manhattan, which is leading the investigation, have declined to comment on the probe.
+Both the FBI and the U.S. attorney’s office in Manhattan, which is leading some of the investigations, have declined to comment.

 In February, federal agents searched the home of Adams' director of Asian Affairs, Winnie Greco, as part of a separate investigation overseen by the Brooklyn U.S. attorney's office.